 It’s crucial that the package holiday is Atol-protected.
 Almost all tour operators in the UK sell holidays that are Atol protected, but there are a handful of exceptions.
 Use our guide to check if your holiday is Atol-protected.

 No similar scheme exists to protect customers who book flights and accommodation independently.
 If your airline fails or your hotel closes, you may well lose your money – or worse, you could be stranded abroad.

-Book a package holiday to protect against changing travel corridor lists
+Book a package holiday to protect against changing travel restrictions and lockdowns

-The government changes to the countries on its travel corridor list has left many holidaymakers who booked flights and hotels separately out of pocket.
-Despite the government removing countries from the list and advising against travel airlines have continued to fly and refused to refund customers.
-Again, a package holiday can stop you losing out.
+Despite the government currently advising against all travel, airlines have continued to fly and refused to refund customers.
+A package holiday can stop you losing out.

-When the travel advice against a country changes most tour operators, unlike airlines, will cancel package holidays (see exceptions in don’ts at the bottom).
+When a national lockdown occurs, or travel advice against a country changes, most tour operators, unlike some airlines, will cancel package holidays (see exceptions in don’ts at the bottom).
 You’ll be offered a trip to an alternative destination or can claim a full refund under the terms of the Package Travel Regulations.

 Pick a provider who will refund you

 More holidays later in 2021 are likely to be cancelled.
 If yours is, you want to make sure you’ll get your money back without a fight.
 Many travel companies, including some of the biggest brands, have taken months to refund customers for holidays that were cancelled due to COVID-19.